ellimccale/pbp-cbox-notifications/README.md

 7. Once the plugin has been imported, click the "Finished" button near the bottom right of the modal dialog window

 **NOTE:**
-> You will be required to provide a unique URL before the plugin can be enabled.
+> The plugin requires a unique Cbox URL before it can be enabled.

 ## Acknowledgements
 Special thanks to [Brian Ordonez](http://support.proboards.com/user/33409), [Peter](http://support.proboards.com/user/2671), and [Chris](http://support.proboards.com/user/65613) for their help with getting me started on this plugin.